jarvisschultz/trep_puppet_demo/README.md

 * if true, connect two independent strings to the shoulders rather than two strings going to a single control point

-`path_len` (int, default:60)
-* in the skeleton tracking interface paths are rendered to show the path that the control has followed, this integer controls how many points should be in that path

-`kinect` (bool, default:true)
-* if true, try and run `openni.launch` when running the skeleton interface mode;
-may be useful for debugging

 License
 -------

-Copyright (C) 2013 Jarvis Schultz, schultzjarvis@gmail.com
+Copyright (C) 2018 Jarvis Schultz, schultzjarvis@gmail.com

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by